 The very first step of the user experience is utility.
 The questions that must be answered for a product to have utility are:

 Is the product useful to the user?
 Does it have a purpose that the user accepts?
-(In short the product must not be a solution in search of a problem but rather one that solves an established problem the user is looking to solve).
+(In short, the product must not be a solution in search of a problem but rather one that solves an established problem the user is looking to solve.)

 Does the product meet the needs of the user?
-(A product can solve a problem but still not be of any value unless it meets the user’s requirements in other areas—such as cost or size).
+(A product can solve a problem but still not be of any value unless it meets the user’s requirements in other areas—such as cost or size.)

 Usability is the next step up the user experience ladder.
 It answers the question (positively):

 Does the user like the way that this product looks and feels?

-Does the user want this product more than similar products
+Does the user want this product more than similar products?

 In any category of product, there are many competitors.
-Assuming that the market for the product is established; it’s likely that almost all products within the marketplace pass both the utility and usability tests.
+If we assume a market for the product exists, it’s likely that most other products pass utility and usability tests.